Dracks/mr-scrooge/README.md

 - DEMODATA: Default false. this will create a random data with tags and graphs
 - DEMOUSER: default "demo".
 The username to create on the application
 - DEMOPWD: default "demo".
 The password for the user
+- ALLOWED_HOSTS: default "localhost".
+You can put a list of hosts separed with a comma character

 ## Screenshots MVP
 ### Home